 That workflow matters when you shoot RAW files, manage client sessions, retouch portraits, deliver consistent exports, or need to move from quick adjustments into detailed finishing.

 The buying decision is not “does Adobe have good photo apps?”
 It is whether the Adobe photo ecosystem matches how you actually shoot, edit, archive, and deliver images.
+If you are choosing between Photoshop-only and the Photography plan, read the Photography Plan vs Photoshop Single App guide next.

 This page may include affiliate links.